 Silver Diamine Fluoride

-Silver diamine fluoride is a topical, minimally invasive treatment used to prevent and arrest tooth decay and decrease tooth sensitivity.
+Silver Diamine Fluoride is a topical, minimally invasive treatment used to prevent and arrest tooth decay and decrease tooth sensitivity.
 It can be used on children and adults and is very cost effective, using only one drop to treat multiple teeth.

-The Iowa Department of Public Health and the University of Iowa College of Dentistry collaborated on development of a Silver Diamine Fluoride Protocol.
+The Iowa Department of Public Health and the University of Iowa College of Dentistry collaborated on the development of a Silver Diamine Fluoride Protocol.
 This protocol provides more information on background, effectiveness, and application of silver diamine fluoride.